 - Listing the minimum requirements for the implementation of a laboratory’s management system.
 This option incorporates some ISO 9001 requirements.
 Those ISO 9001 requirements are important to the scope of laboratory activities that are covered by the management system.

-- Creating and maintaining a management system in accordance with the requirements of ISO 9001.
-Laboratories that use this option will function in accordance with ISO 9001.
+- Creating and maintaining a management system following the requirements of ISO 9001.
+Laboratories that use this option will function under ISO 9001.
 A laboratory’s conformity to the requirements of ISO 9001 does not, by itself, exhibit the competence of the laboratory to release technically valid data and results.
 This is obtained only through compliance with ISO/IEC 17025.

 Clause 8 shows that the requirements for documentation have been substantially deducted.